comsystan/comsystanj/description/sig-description.md

 ### Autocorrelation
 - Computes the autocorrelation
-- Signals should be opened with the CSAJ Signal Opener
 - Options for large and small number of data points
 - FFT according to Wiener-Khinchin theorem
 - The maximal lag can be set
+- Signals should be opened with the CSAJ Signal Opener
 - Optional surrogate data conversion
 - Ref.: Oppenheim & Schafer, Discrete-Time Signal Processing, Ed.3, Pearson, 2010

 ### Detect QRS peaks
 - Detects QRS peaks and peak to peak intervals of ECG data
 - Based on the OSEA algorithm
+- For ECG files (Holter chan.raw files)
 - Signals should be opened with the CSAJ Signal Opener
-- For ecg files (Holter chan.raw file)
 - The osea-4-java algorithm/library developed by Patrick S. Hamilton from EP Limited is implemented
 - See [https://github.com/MEDEVIT/OSEA-4-Java](https://github.com/MEDEVIT/OSEA-4-Java)
 - Ref.: Hamilton & Tompkins, 1987, IEEE Trans.Biomed.Eng., [https://doi.org/10.1109/TBME.1986.325695](https://doi.org/10.1109/TBME.1986.325695)